GChroma/pythonpractice/README.md

 # pythonpractice
 My First Coding Practice - Starting with python.

-After learning python to a decent extent, I also made object oriented "shopping cart" of sort which reads items and their prices from a text file, then allows you to pick your items and shows your total of money.
+After learning python to a decent extent, I also made object oriented "shopping cart" which reads items and their prices from a text file, then allows you to pick your items and shows your total of money.
 I also left this in this practice repository.